Mystfreak/Daily-Planner-App/README.md

 Save the event in local storage when the save button is clicked in that timeblock.

 Persist events between refreshes of a page.

+# Screenshots

+# Credits
+Starter code provided by Trilogy education

+# License
+Please refer to the repo for the license information.

+# Link to the live site: